solygambas/svelte-projects/03-ninja-gaming-reviews/README.md

 - understanding pages and routes.
 - creating a global layout, resetting it and reusing components.
 - fetching data with server-side and client-side renderings.
-- handling dynamic routing and redirects.
+- handling dynamic routes and redirects.
 - pre-fetching data and adding custom error pages.
 - deploying to Vercel.